Daniele Bonino

 Presentations

-26. Juni 2023 – Transkribus.
+Transkribus.
 Una nueva herramienta para la filología.
-Forschungsseminar „Nuevos aportes a la filología clásica e hispánica“, organisiert von Cilengua und Instituto Universitario de Investigación „Miguel de Cervantes“ (UAH), San Millán de la Cogolla.
+Research Seminar “Nuevos aportes a la filología clásica e hispánica”, organized by Cilengua and Instituto Universitario de Investigación “Miguel de Cervantes” (Universidad de Alcalá de Henares), San Millán de la Cogolla, June 26-28, 2023.